peterachten/common-problems/README.md

 [Cloogle][].
 You can use the existing files for examples.

 The list above contains links to markdown files in the repository.
+Don't forget to update the list.
+The list is sorted alphabetically.
 We do not use directory structure.

 The markdown files should look like: